Alcohol and STDs

 Studies have established that women have a higher biological risk of contracting an STD such as HIV than men.
 There is also a higher probability of transmission from a man to a woman than vice versa.
 Women are also more likely to have longer-term health consequences from STDs.

 Generally, males have more body mass than females, which contributes to the fact that if an average male and female consume the same amount of drinks, the female will usually become more drunk.
 A woman might try to keep up with a man’s drinking, only to become more intoxicated due to her higher alcohol blood content, or BAC, therefore increasing the chances of STD exposure.

 Intoxication from alcohol can make you black out.
 During this blackout stage, you are still relatively active, but you are not consciously thinking about your actions, nor will you remember them.
 Alcohol will make you more inclined to partake in activities you might not be willing to at a sober state.
 For many, alcohol plays a heavy role in deciding whether to go home with a stranger at a bar.
 In that drunken moment, you probably won’t be in the right decision state of mind to ask their past health history or even ask to use protection, leaving you exposed and suffering the consequences of anything the night brings forth.

 Take your life back by getting started in a treatment program today.

 Alcohol can ruin your night and the next day after trying to remember all of the decisions it helped influence.
-Unfortunately, alcohol can cause some serious consequences you might not be able to take back or get over the next day.
+Unfortunately, alcohol can cause some serious life-altering consequences you might not be able to take back or get over the next day.
 Being exposed to an STD can be life changing.
-Some STDs you can be exposed to by the influence of alcohol can be cured; however, many STDs can stay with you throughout the rest of your life.
+Some STDs you can be exposed to by the influence of alcohol can be cured; however, many STDs are not curable and can stay with you throughout the rest of your life.
 Don’t let one drunken night alter the course of your life.
 Be smart, and know your limits.

 Get Help Now